A fast R package manager,

 Windows support

-* Via conda-forge channel, not native CRAN/Bioconductor integration.
+* Via conda-forge channel, not native CRAN/Bioconductor integration. † Via DESCRIPTION-based workflow, not a dedicated manifest format.

 Quick install